andyvauliln/trading_bot/README.md

 ### LOGGER DOCUMENTATION
 ## Notes
 - console.log it's overrided function for orignal console.log
-- logger possible to configure with next configurations
+- logger possible to configure with next configurations in config.ts
     - terminal-logs - true/false - if true logs will be shown in terminal
     - db-logs - true/false - if true logs will be saved in db
     - file-logs - true/false - if true logs will be saved in file